 From the aforementioned discussions, the 1,4-DHPs structure has two axes: affinity axis and chirality-activity axis (Fig. 4).
 Affinity axis is in charge of binding to the receptor and consists of N-H group and C-4 position aromatic substitution.
 Chirality-activity axis is composed of the two ester functional groups of substituents at C-3 and C-5 positions of the DHP ring.
-It is responsible for distinguishing the activity; that is, some enantiomers are more active than the others.
+It is responsible for distinguishing the activity, agonist and antagonist, and also enantiomeric selectivity; that is, some enantiomers are more active than the others.
 The two axes are cross not parallel [24].